tslist { filename | - | generating option } [options]

 For multicolumn output in one sweep, this form

-can be repeated, delimiter='|', as follows:
+can be repeated, delimiter='|',

 Use `+´ for `'|'´ to make coding a little simpler.